-The interpretation of these results is that, overall BMT cannot be touted as far superior to PBHSCT as a mode of stem cell transplantation in thalassemia as it may run the same risk of a lower engraftment apart from not providing any significant edge in Overall Survival and Disease Free Survival in thalassemia patients undergoing HSCT.
-Considering the side effects of stem cell transplantation which can play a significant role in morbidity and mortality of the patients post-transplant, aGVHD and cGVHD are much lower in BMT than PBHSCT, the use of BMT as a tool for stem cell transplantation can be envisaged compared to the use of PBHSCT although there is no difference in Transplant Related Mortality between these two stem cell sources.
-Another relevant interpretation is the lack of any significant edge of MRD-BMT compared to all Other BMT like MSD-BMT and MUD-BMT in terms of the Overall Survival, Disease Free Survival and Engraftment.
-The side effects of transplantation noted by aGVHD and Transplant Related Mortality is not increased in Other BMT compared to MRD-BMT.
-In fact, cGVHD, which can result to transfusion dependency and chronic complication in future after transplantation has been found to be more common with MRD-BMT compared to Other BMT.
-These put to rest the speculation that MRD-BMT is far superior to MUD-BMT or inferior to MSD-BMT in thalassemia.
-This also makes the automatic choice of MRD-BMT as the choice for stem cell transplantation in thalassemia a dubious one.
-This is an interesting finding considering the fact that nearly one-third of the patients who suffer from thalassemia can find a matched related donor source for their stem cell transplantation.
-So the large number of patients who cannot find a suitable matched related donor can still undergo transplantation with matched unrelated donor transplantation without any overall decrease in survival or disease free survival compared to matched related donor source of BMT.
+In conclusion; BMT is not superior to PBHSCT as a source of stem cells in HSCT in BTM as it may carry a similar risk of reduced engraftment.
+Moreover, there is no advantage for BMT in OS and DFS compared to PBSCT in BTM patients.
+Considering the complications of stem cell transplantation post-transplant, aGVHD and cGVHD are significantly lower in BMT than PBHSCT.

+By the same token, there was no significant advantage to MRD-BMT and MSD-BMT compared to MUD-BMT in terms of the OS, DFS and engraftment.
+The complications of transplantation including aGVHD and TRM is not significantly increased in MUD-BMT compared to MRD-BMT and MSD-BMT.
+This puts to rest the speculation that MRD-BMT is far superior to MUD-BMT or inferior to MSD-BMT in BTM.
+Only about one-third of the patients who suffer from thalassemia can find a matched related donor source for their stem cell transplantation. (ref) Thus, matched unrelated donor transplantation offers patients with no available matched related donor a chance for cure without any major compromise in OS, DFS.

+Limitations:

 There are a number of limitations to this systemic review.
 Firstly, most clinical trials done so far on stem cell transplant in thalssemia are non-randomised and are mainly prospective controlled clinical trials or single arm clinical trials.
-We could not include a single randomized controlled trial for our systematic review.
-Many studies compared only various Conditioning Regimen leaving aside the topic of stem cell transplantation in thalassemia due to which we could not include them in our syatematic review.
-Also we could not conduct subgroup analyses according to specific Pessaro Risk Classification.
+Thus, no randomized controlled trials were included in this systematic review.
+Many studies compared only various conditioning regimens leaving aside the topic of stem cell transplantation in thalassemia due to which we could not include them in our systematic review.
+Also, we could not conduct subgroup analyses according to specific Pessaro Risk Classification.
 Specifically, we could not conduct a subgroup analysis based on the age of

 patients because of the sparse data in many of the trials.
-We could not conduct a subgroup analysis based on the Conditioning Regimen of the patients and therefore Effect Modification can be a problem in our studyFurthermore, there are groups of patients for whom our conclusions may not be applicable.
 The patients who received UCBHSCT cannot be included in subgroup analysis due to paucity of data.
-So UCBHSC which is another important source of stem cell transplantation in thalassemia has to be left out of this review and cannot be included in the meta-analysis.

 Implications for Practice and for Research